-Alzheimer’s disease is an irreversible, progressive brain disease that slowly destroys memory and thinking skills, and eventually even the ability to carry out the simplest tasks.
-In most people with Alzheimer’s, symptoms first appear after age 65.
-Estimates vary, but experts suggest that as many as 5 million Americans age 65 and older may have Alzheimer’s disease.
+Alzheimer’s disease is an irreversible, progressive brain disorder that slowly destroys memory and thinking skills, and eventually the ability to carry out the simplest tasks.
+In most people with Alzheimer’s, symptoms first appear in their mid-60s.
+Estimates vary, but experts suggest that more than 5 million Americans may have Alzheimer’s.

-Alzheimer’s disease is the most common cause of dementia among older people.
-Dementia is the loss of cognitive functioning—thinking, remembering, and reasoning—and behavioral abilities, to such an extent that it interferes with a person’s daily life and activities.
+Alzheimer’s is the most common cause of dementia among older adults.
+Dementia is the loss of cognitive functioning—thinking, remembering, and reasoning—and behavioral abilities to such an extent that it interferes with a person’s daily life and activities.
 Dementia ranges in severity from the mildest stage, when it is just beginning to affect a person’s functioning, to the most severe stage, when the person must depend completely on others for basic activities of daily living.

 Alzheimer’s disease is named after Dr. Alois Alzheimer.
 In 1906, Dr. Alzheimer noticed changes in the brain tissue of a woman who had died of an unusual mental illness.
 Her symptoms included memory loss, language problems, and unpredictable behavior.
 After she died, he examined her brain and found many abnormal clumps (now called amyloid plaques) and tangled bundles of fibers (now called neurofibrillary, or tau, tangles).

-Although we still don’t know how the Alzheimer’s disease process begins, it seems likely that damage to the brain starts a decade or more before problems become evident.
-During the preclinical stage of Alzheimer’s disease, people are free of symptoms but toxic changes are taking place in the brain.
-Abnormal deposits of proteins form amyloid plaques and tau tangles throughout the brain, and once-healthy neurons begin to work less efficiently.
-Over time, neurons lose their ability to function and communicate with each other, and eventually they die.
+Scientists continue to unravel the complex brain changes involved in the onset and progression of Alzheimer’s disease.
+It seems likely that damage to the brain starts a decade or more before memory and other cognitive problems appear.
+During this preclinical stage of Alzheimer’s disease, people seem to be symptom-free, but toxic changes are taking place in the brain.
+Abnormal deposits of proteins form amyloid plaques and tau tangles throughout the brain, and once-healthy neurons stop functioning, lose connections with other neurons, and die.

-Scientists don’t yet fully understand what causes Alzheimer’s disease , but it has become increasingly clear that it develops because of a complex series of events that take place in the brain over a long period of time.
-It is likely that the causes include some mix of genetic, environmental, and lifestyle factors.
+Scientists don’t yet fully understand what causes Alzheimer’s disease in most people.
+In people with early-onset Alzheimer's, a genetic mutation is usually the cause.
+Late-onset Alzheimer's arises from a complex series of brain changes that occur over decades.
+The causes probably include a combination of genetic, environmental, and lifestyle factors.
 The importance of any one of these factors in increasing or decreasing the risk of developing Alzheimer’s may differ from person to person.